ZulfaNurhuda/CoffeeMachine.project/README.md

 2. **Place Orders**: Select coffee, customize composition, choose quantity
 3. **Pick Temperature**: Hot or cold - your choice!
 4. **Make Payment**: Choose between cash or QRIS payment
-5. **QR Confirmation**: For online orders, scan QR code for confirmation
+5. **QR Confirmation (Web)**: For QRIS, scan the ASCII QR shown to open the local page and confirm payment
+6. **Scan Online Order**: Use menu "Scan QR" to process website orders from the sheet queue
-6. **Admin Access**: Use admin code for restocking and system management
+7. **Admin Access**: Use admin code for restocking and system management

+Notes:
+- The app starts a local web service in the background at `http://0.0.0.0:5000` for QR confirmation pages.
+- Input prompts time out after 60s and return to the main menu automatically.

 ---